Orange-OpenSource/a11y-guidelines/src/en/mobile/android/development/vocal-navigation.md

 &#47;&gt;</code></pre>

-**Reference <abbr>WCAG</abbr>&nbsp;:**
+**Reference <abbr>WCAG</abbr>:**
 - <a lang="en" href="https://www.w3.org/TR/WCAG21/#headings-and-labels">2.4.6 Headings and Labels</a>
 - <a lang="en" href="https://www.w3.org/TR/WCAG21/#info-and-relationships">1.3.1 Info and Relationships</a>

-## Hide elements from accessibility
+## Hide elements from the accessibility API

-**Target&nbsp;:** everyone and in particular people with visual and/or motor impairments.
+**Target:** everyone and in particular people with visual and/or motor impairments.
-**When&nbsp;:** from the design phase and during development.
+**When:** from the design phase and during development.

-**Description&nbsp;:**
+**Description:**

 It is possible via an accessibility attribute to hide elements to accessibility tools (TalkBack for example).
 By extension, it is possible to force some elements to be visible to accessibility tools.
 `ImportantForAccessibility`&nbsp;: depending on the value of the attribute, this indicates that an element is visible or not from the accessibility <abbr>API</abbr>.
-- `auto` (0)&nbsp;: default value, the system decides.
+- `auto` (0): default value, the system decides.
 For example, a `Button` will have its default value at 1 (yes) and a `LinearLayout` at 2 (no).
-- `yes` (1)&nbsp;: the view is important for accessibility.
+- `yes` (1): the view is important for accessibility.
 It can for example receive the focus of TalkBack.
-- `no` (2)&nbsp;: the view is not important for accessibility.
+- `no` (2): the view is not important for accessibility.
 It no longer triggers an accessibility event and is therefore ignored by services such as TalkBack.
-- `noHideDescendants` (4)&nbsp;: the view is not important for accessibility, but all its daughter views are.
-It hide all the elements of a view from accessibility at once.
+- `noHideDescendants` (4): the view is not important for accessibility, but all its child views are.
+It hides all the elements of a view from accessibility at once.
 Very useful on custom elements.

-Note: the "importantForAccessibility" attribute is available for any element that inherits from `View'.
+Note: the `importantForAccessibility` attribute is available for any element that inherits from `View'.

-**Examples&nbsp;:**
+**Examples:**

 <pre><code class="xml">&lt;TextView
 […]